WolfpackPSS/wolfpackpss.github.io/_posts/2016-11-14-history-of-the-pack-heart-of-man.md

 &nbsp;

 Beauty is mysterious as well as terrible.
 God and the devil are fighting there, and the battlefield is the heart of man.
-\―\-Fyodor Dostoevsky, The Brothers Karamazov
+-Fyodor Dostoevsky, The Brothers Karamazov
 &nbsp;

 Death does not arrive with words of parting.